shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ## **Problem Statement**
 ---
-*Note: This project simulates an industry-standard problem, envisioning work at XYZ Company.
-The LLaMA 3.1 8B model was assumed to be in production but required fine-tuning to address ULMA-related issues.
-As a developer, the problem is approached with industry-standard practices.*
+*Note: This project simulates an industry-standard scenario where I am pretending to work at XYZ Company.
+The LLaMA 3.1 8B model was deployed in production on our product but was generating harmful outputs such as hate speech, sexually explicit, and racially biased content.
+This created an immediate need for instruct-based ULMA fine-tuning.
+As a developer, I approached this problem using industry-standard practices to ensure the model aligns with societal norms and ethical standards while meeting business requirements.*

 ---

 At **XYZ Company**, we adopted the **LLaMA 3.1 8B model** as the core **AI foundation for our product**.
 However, recent **performance evaluations in production environments** exposed critical limitations.
 These issues led to **customer dissatisfaction** and highlighted the following challenges: